syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 #### Filtering words that equals input text - case sensitive

-Displays all the words that completely match with the typed characters in control.
+Displays all the words that completely match with the typed characters in control by using `EqualsWithCaseSensitive`.
 This strategy is case sensitive.

 {% tabs %}